 Syfe Australia is a Corporate Authorised Representative of Sanlam Private Wealth Pty Ltd., an Australian Financial Services Licensee.
 Alpaca Securities LLC, a member of the Securities Investor Protection Corporation (SIPC), currently serves as the sub-custodian for your US securities account.
-In the event that a SIPC-member fails and is placed in liquidation under the Securities Investor Protection Act, SIPC protects the securities customers of its members up to USD 500,000 (including USD 250,000 for claims for cash).
+In the event that a SIPC-member fails and is placed in liquidation under the Securities Investor Protection Act, SIPC protects the securities customers of its members up to US$500,000 (including US$250,000 for claims for cash).
 SIPC does not protect against any decline in the value of your securities.
 For details, please see www.sipc.org.View more

-PDT restrictions are on a cumulative basis.
-Think of it as a counter that keeps getting updated based on the number of day trades made within 5 business days.
+Day trade count are on a cumulative basis.
+Think of it as a counter that keeps getting updated based on the number of day trades made within 5 rolling business days.

-The following Monday, your "counter" is reset to 2.
+The following Monday, your "counter" is reset to 2 (the first day trade made the previous Monday is no longer counted, as it is now outside the rolling 5-business days period).
 As such, you can make one more day trade on Monday before the PDT restriction is triggered.
 If you try to make 2 day trades, the sell order of the last trade will not be executed.

 A good faith violation occurs when you buy a security and sell it before paying for the initial purchase in full with settled funds.
 Only cash or the sales proceeds of fully paid for securities qualify as "settled funds".View more